Imprints of LGI violation in Mesons: Analysis for -measurement LGI parameter

 where $\frac{p}{q}=\frac{1+\epsilon}{1-\epsilon}$.
 The correlation function $C_{12}$ in all these settings will then become:

 where,

 The final form of LGI function under all these settings can be written as following \cite{Naikoo:2018vug, Naikoo:2019eec, Naikoo:2017fos}:

-We see from FIG. \ref{Fig.1-}, that there is a very clear violation of the upper bound limit of $K_3$ which goes beyond 1 specifically for almost all the values between $\Delta t=0$ and $2\times10^{-10}s$ depicted on the plot.
-Particularly, when the value of $\Delta t$ is around or equal to $10^{-10}s$ maximum violation is attained for the case when both parameters are involved in the oscillation.
-Also, we see the behavior of curves corresponding to when both decay and decoherence persist in the system and when there is no decoherence is almost the same.
-However, for the case when there is no decoherence it can be well observed that, when the interval of $\Delta t$ is $10^{-10}s$ the maximal violation obtained is greater as compared to the case when there were both decay and decoherence.
-This means the system of meson oscillation tends to exhibit maximal temporal correlation when its flavour eigen states are coherent than when it is not.
+We see from FIG. \ref{Fig.1-}, that there is an apparent violation of the upper bound limit of $K_3$ which goes beyond one specifically for almost all the values between $\Delta t=0$ and $2\times10^{-10}s$ depicted on the plot.
+The decoherence parameter $\lambda$, which defines the strength of the interaction between the system and its environment is fixed to $2\times 10^8/s$~\cite{HFLAV:2016hnz,Patrignani_2016,DAmbrosio:2006hes}.
+The behavior of the green curve represents only the effect of decay, and the orange curve represents the combined effect of decay and decoherence when the value of $\Delta t$ is around or equal to $10^{-10}s$, a maximum violation is attained for both cases.
+The zoom-in view shows the violation is more significant when no decoherence effect is involved.
+Thus, the system of meson oscillation tends to exhibit maximal temporal correlation when its flavor eigenstates are coherent.

-Suppose, now if we turn off both the decay and decoherence effects governing in these oscillations will lead to a different scenario.
+Suppose we turn off both the decay and decoherence effects governing these oscillations, leading to a different scenario.
 The expressions for probabilities and LGI function will change as: \begin{itemize} \item Removing decay effects:\\

 \end{itemize}

 \begin{itemize} \item Removing decay and decoherence effects:\\

 \end{itemize}